pkbehera/mvg-gas-billing/README.md

   - Extract the KYC column and save it as `KYC.xls`

-  - Extract the Occupancty column and save it as `OCC.xls`
+  - Extract the Occupancy column and save it as `OCC.xls`

   - Extract the readings provided in the current month, after the last reading of last month, looking for the following errors and correcting them